ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 ## 2. The truth, retold

 Seth awoke that morning feeling rejuvinated and ready to return to his parents.
-When he did, the welcomed him back with open arms as they always do and they continued to live out their lives.
+When he did, they welcomed him back with open arms as they always do and they continued to live out their lives.
 Much of their days were spent tending to the livestock or cultivating the farms, and as Seth continued to age, he began to understand that he would be the successor of all that his parents owned.
 As